 The rules and regulations for travelling by air with animals differ from country to country.
 It is the passenger’s responsibility to ensure all necessary documents have been issued and authorities contacted.

-All destinations: The maximum number of animals allowed to be transported per person is two (regardless of whether the animals travel in the cabin or in hold).;;;
+All destinations: The maximum number of animals allowed to be transported per person is two (regardless of whether the animals travel in the cabin or in hold).
+Dogs and cats may travel only once they have reached the age of 12 weeks.
+For flights from/to USA, it is permitted from 16 weeks.;;;

 Cuba: Only dogs and cats are allowed to be transported (regardless of whether the animals travel in the cabin or in hold).;;;